Genio 700 EVK Demo Requirements

 This demonstration kit is very flexible and can be setup in various configurations, with software support for Yocto or Android.
 However for the purpose of this Quick Start Guide, a specific configuration is chosen with the following conditions:

-• IOT-YOCTO software build
+• IoT Yocto software build

-• D6 Camera Board enabled
+• D2 Camera Board enabled

-Additional items needed for Quick Start Guide demo
+Additional Items Needed for Quick Start Guide Demo

 To support the demo, the following additional items are needed.